 As you can see, the list of influencers and the media channels they use is extensive.
 Journalists working for publications have always been an important means to win earned media.
 But nowadays you have to think more strategically.
 You have to target the influencers operating within the media channels that are most relevant to your target audience.

-Going back to your target audience, you need to determine which media they consume.
+Before you can target the relevant influencers, you need to determine the communication and media habits of your target audience.
 Work through this process one media channel at a time: